laldinpuia/NebulAI-Auto/README.md

 ## License

 This code is provided AS-IS with no warranties.
-The authors are not responsible for any consequences of using this software.
+The author is not responsible for any consequences of using this software.

 ---